gespinal/ssl-certificate-self-ca/README.md

 KEY: `example.com.key`

-The script will also add it to your OS certificate list.
+The script will also add it to your OS certificate list, including Windows if under WSL2.